cloudcodger/proxmox_client/roles/cloud_init/README.md

 ### Required variables.

-The default values for the following variables will very likely not be desired or possibly even work.
+The default values for the following variables will most likely not be desired or possibly even work.
 For example, unless you named your Proxmox host `proxmox_master` and can resolve it via the DNS, you will need to set `cloud_init_pm_api_host`.